UNLOQIO/unloq-wordpress-plugin/readme.txt

 == Changelog ==
+= 1.5.11 =
+* Updated the authentication flow to prevent redirect loop

+= 1.5.10 =
+* The login.js file now handles the UNLOQ-only login method's token redirect without relying on the widget URL.

 = 1.5.9 =
 * The login.js file now automatically handles the token redirect without relying on the widget URL.